PASwd4/ThinBot/README.md

 ```
 Note: some installations of Node.js will use the `node` command rather than `nodejs`

+##Commands

+All chat commands for this BNC's bot features are currently listed in the [wiki](https://github.com/Rhondonize/Blessed-BNC/wiki).

 ##Controls

 - __Spacebar__ - Toggles the list of online users